Z3ki/Website/README.md

-# My Python Journey
+# Personal Portfolio Website

-This is my personal website showcasing my journey in learning Python and web development.
+Welcome to my personal portfolio website repository!
+This website showcases my skills, projects, and professional journey.

 ## About
-This website serves as a portfolio and learning diary for my programming journey, with a focus on Python development.
-It includes sections about my skills, projects, and contact information.
+This is a modern, responsive portfolio website built with the latest web technologies.
+It serves as a platform to showcase my work and connect with others in the tech community.

 ## Built With
+- HTML5
+- CSS3
+- JavaScript
-- HTML
+- Vite.js
-- CSS
+- Node.js
-- Built with Aide AI

 ## Features
-- Responsive design
-- Clean and modern interface
+- Modern and clean design
-- Sections for:
-	- About Me
-	- Skills
+- Responsive layout for all devices
-	- Projects
+- Interactive UI elements
+- Fast loading with Vite.js
-	- Contact Information
+- Optimized performance

+## Development
+To run this project locally:
+1. Clone the repository
+2. Install dependencies with `npm install`
+3. Run development server with `npm run dev`

 ## Visit Website
-You can visit the website at: https://Z3ki.github.io
+You can visit the live website at: https://Z3ki.github.io

 ## License
-© 2024 My Python Journey
+ 2024 All Rights Reserved